kanidm/kanidm/designs/credential-display.rst

 The ability to view credentials is bound by the standard search access control rules.

 The API would return a list of credential details, which is an enum of the possible classes supported by the server.
-This ensures during addition of new credetial types or changes we update these protocol types.
+This ensures during addition of new credential types or changes we update these protocol types.

 This also helps to support future webui elements for credentials.